afomins/intro/README.md

 # My projects
 This is a *graveyard* of my open-source **gamedev** project that have inevitably died at different stages of completeness (*proof of concept*, *prototype* or *playable demo*).
-You may press project icon to navigate to corresponding repository that contains detailed descrition with animated gameplay GIFs, sources, build instructions and precompiled binaries.
+You may press project icon to navigate to corresponding repository that contains detailed project descrition, animated gameplay GIFs, sources, build instructions and precompiled binaries.

 | Project | Description |
 | --|--|